mathigon/textbooks/content/probability/content.md

 To distract from the difficult mathematical theories they were discussing, they often played a simple game: they repeatedly tossed a coin – every _heads_ was a point for Pascal and every _tails_ was a point for Fermat.
-Whoever had more points after three coin tosses had to pay the bill.
+Whoever had fewer points after three coin tosses had to pay the bill.
 ::: column(width=360)